 - 1. The first individual who has assessed, according to their level of CPR training, that a person requires emergency response care should call out "Code Blue" loudly until another staff member, optometry student or resident, etc. responds.
-The first person on-site should initiate life support procedure (CPR). - The "responder" should go to the nearest phone and dial 911 to activate the ACLS (Advanced Cardiac Life Support) system.
+The first person on-site should initiate life support procedure (CPR). - 2.
+The "responder" should go to the nearest phone and dial 911 to activate the ACLS (Advanced Cardiac Life Support) system.
 This will automatically alert the security office.
 The security personnel will respond to the scene.
-The security personnel will either go to the entrance to guide the paramedic response team to the site or select another person to go to the entrance for this purpose.
-Masks that can be used for performing CPR can be found next to the sink in every IEI service consultation room or in the auto defibrillator wall case.
-These masks may be used for infants, children or adults and have a one-way valve attached.

-- 3. The "responder" should retrieve the auto defibrillator unit at this point.
+The security personnel will either go to the entrance to guide the paramedic response team to the site or select another person to go to the entrance for this purpose. - 3.
+The "responder" should retrieve the auto defibrillator unit at this point.
 If another responder is available, this can be done at the same time 911 is being called.
 These units can be found in/near the Illinois Eye Institute.
 One is in the first-floor corridor near the utility elevator (near the stairwell and double fire doors.)
 The other unit is in the corridor on the second floor near the utility elevator, the stairwell and the fire double doors across from the Human Resources office.
 An alarm will sound as you open the wall case, do not try to silence the alarm or close the case.
-There is also a defibrillator unit across the hall from the gym entrance. - 4.
+There is also a defibrillator unit across the hall from the gym entrance.
+Please note that the AED should only be used if the person is not breathing. - 4.
 The auto defibrillator unit should be used as indicated by the instructions.
 NOTE: the auto defibrillator should not be used on children less than eight years old or weighing less than 55 pounds. - 5.
 The most senior person in charge of the scene will remain until the ACLS team (e.g., paramedics) has arrived.
 This person should inquire as to which hospital the patient will be transferred. - 6.
 The most senior person in charge of the scene should file an incident report with the security office as soon as is appropriate.
-The Chief of Security will forward the report to the Director of Quality Improvement and any other appropriate personnel which may include the Vice President of Patient Care Services, and the Dean of Student Affairs or the Vice President and Dean for Academic Affairs.
+The Chief of Security will forward the report to the Senior Director for Compliance, Risk Management and Quality Improvement and any other appropriate personnel which may include the Dean of Student Affairs or the Vice President and Dean for Academic Affairs.
 A disaster drill/response evaluation form may be used to evaluate the procedure/response to a health emergency in order to constantly improve the institution's readiness to properly handle future situations. - 7.
 Drills will be held periodically and evaluated.